What's it like to live in Huntsville, AL?

 Index Score: 8.8 /10

-Huntsville offers a better value than similarly sized metro areas when you compare housing costs to median household income.
+Huntsville offer a better value than similarly sized metro areas when you compare housing costs to median household income.

 Buying or selling a home?
 Find top real estate agents in Huntsville, AL.

 Like many places in the South, Huntsville is hot and humid in the spring and summer: Temperatures heat up in April and don't cool off until mid-October.
 Due to its geographic location in north Alabama, Huntsville is located in Tornado Alley.
 Tornado watches and warnings are common in the spring and fall.
 Locals know to keep an eye on television coverage and mobile weather apps to stay weather-aware.
 Winter brings respite from the heat and extreme weather, though snow is rare enough that a half-inch will prompt school closures.